fiorisamples/worklist/README.md

-## Application working fine and Flexiable column layout
+## Application is working fine and Flexiable column layout
+## Here Used the filter bar Concept and Table Personal

 ## Application Details
 |           |